 Water to the Rescue!

-Recovering from pee patch lawn damage depends on your patience, how much the imperfection of patches bothers you, and the severity of the patch damage problem.
+Recovering from dog pee patches and lawn damage depends on your patience, how much the issue bothers you, and the severity of the patch damage problem.
 Left on their own, some pee patches can recover over time as grass regrows or spreads to refill the areas.
 Be aware that affected areas are vulnerable to invading weeds (or existing weeds may be more resilient and survive the pee).

-To repair small urine spots, dead grass can be raked or pulled free by hand to reduce thatching, then dressed and over-seeded.
-Repairing areas of concentrated damage from repeat urination may require extra effort in preparing the ground before dressing and reseeding.
+To repair small urine spots, the dead grass can be raked or pulled free by hand to reduce thatching, then dressed and over-seeded.
+Repairing areas of concentrated damage from repeat urination (favourite pee places anyone?) might require extra effort in restoring and preparing the ground before dressing and reseeding.
 Where possible, the soil can be flushed with water (aeration can help if absorption is an issue) and it may need amendments to reach a healthy pH and nutrient level to support new grass growth.
 Severe damage in large area of lawn may be better suited to the extreme lawn makeover of turning, treating, and starting again with new grass from seed or sod.

 Footnote (Pawnote) on Dalmatians and Urine